-Alma Theodora Jordan was born in Tunapuna in 1929, and graduated with honours with a BA in Spanish from London University before pursuing library studies which culminated with a Doctorate of Library Science from Columbia University in 1966.
-She has written extensively on Caribbean librarianship, and was a foundation member of the Library Association of Trinidad and Tobago (LATT) as well as the Association of Caribbean University Research and Institutional Libraries (ACURIL).
+Alma Theodora Jordan was born in Tunapuna in 1929 and graduated with honours with a BA in Spanish from London University before pursuing library studies which culminated with a Doctorate of Library Science from Columbia University in 1966.
+She has written extensively on Caribbean librarianship and was a founding member of the Library Association of Trinidad and Tobago (LATT) as well as the Association of Caribbean University, Research and Institutional Libraries (ACURIL).

-Dr. Jordan has served on boards and committees nationally, regionally and internationally and is the recipient of many medals and awards, including the Hummingbird Medal (Gold) of the Republic of Trinidad and Tobago in 1989.
-In 2001 she was inducted into the Hall of Excellence of her alma mater, St Joseph’s Convent, Port of Spain.
+Dr. Jordan has served on boards and committees nationally, regionally, and internationally; and is the recipient of many medals and awards, including the Hummingbird Medal (Gold) of the Republic of Trinidad and Tobago in 1989.
+In 2001, she was inducted into the Hall of Excellence of her alma mater, St Joseph’s Convent, Port-of-Spain, Trinidad and Tobago.

 Dr. Jordan passed away on January 23, 2022.